xdobry/rdfglance/Readme.md

 3. The compiled binary will be located in the `target/release` directory.

+You may also pick the precompiled executable for windows from [github releases](https://github.com/xdobry/rdfglance/releases).

 ## Usage

 After compiling the application, you can run it using the following command: